 8. Total Advances

-Total Advances is an important metric to look at because the bank’s primary earning comes from this asset.
-Advances are loans given out to customers and hence it is considered as assets in business and one of the key part of banking stock analysis .
-The rise in assets and rate of rise will tell us how the bank is growing its business.
+Total Advance is an important metric to look at because the bank’s primary earning comes from this asset.
+Advances are loans given out to customers and hence it is considered as assets in the business and one of the key part of banking stock analysis.
+The rise in assets and rate of rising will tell us how the bank is growing its business.